bmonkman/NightOwl/README.md

 To setup apache, setup a virtual host to point to the public/ directory of the project and you should be ready to go!
 It should look something like below:

-**Note: ** Ensure that "AllowEncodedSlashes On" is set.
+**Note: ** Ensure that "AllowEncodedSlashes NoDecode" is set.

     <VirtualHost *:80>
-        AllowEncodedSlashes On
+        AllowEncodedSlashes NoDecode
         ServerName nightowl.local
         DocumentRoot /path/to/nightowl/public
         SetEnv APPLICATION_ENV "development"